janjeengang-lang/Resuelv/standalone-app/README.md

 # Standalone App

-A simple dark-themed application built with PyQt5.
+A standalone PyQt5 application styled to match the browser extension's dark theme.
 It demonstrates multiple answer types, IP lookup, floating tools, provider selection and packaging with PyInstaller.

 Additional features include:

 - **Global Hotkey** `Ctrl+Shift+G` to generate an answer for any text copied to the clipboard.
 - **OCR Capture** from the system tray to select a screen region, run OCR.space and feed the text back into the generator.
+- **In-app API Key manager** to store keys for OpenRouter, Gemini, Cerebras and OCR.space without editing files.

 ## Setup